 Want to start your Elon experience before you arrive on campus?
-Download the FSE 2014 brochure and register for one of our five exciting programs!
+Check back for the 2015 FSE brochure and registration!

 Adventures in Leadership is an outdoor experience offered jointly by Campus Recreation and the Center for Leadership.
 AIL consists of camping, hiking, climbing, rappelling and white-water rafting.
 The program will aid in your development of leadership skills, understanding of community and your ability to work in teams.
 Past participants say the most valuable outcome is the lasting friendships they have built.